Aegis Orchestrator

 The Dispatch Protocol handles tool calls that require running a subprocess inside the agent container — for example, compiling code, running tests, or executing an interpreter.
 This is Path 3 of the three-path tool router.

-Why Not Docker Exec?
+Why Not Container Exec?

 • It bypasses the bootstrap script's process supervision and output capture.